libvips/pyvips/README.rst

 compiler, this module will use cffi API mode to try to build a libvips binary extension for your Python.

 If it is unable to build a binary extension, it will use cffi ABI mode instead and only needs the libvips shared library.
 This takes longer to start up and is typically ~20% slower in execution.
+You can find out how pyvips installed with `pip show pyvips`.

 This binding passes the vips test suite cleanly and with no leaks under python2.7 - python3.6, pypy and pypy3 on Windows, macOS and Linux.